AERONET-Project/linux_cimel_connect/README.md

 ```bash
 dmesg | grep serial
 ```
-This will return a device path: /dev/ttyUSB0, /dev/ttyUSB1, etc.
+This will return a device path: /dev/ttyUSB0, /dev/ttyUSB1, etc. Or you can navigate to tools/ and run the device finder script.

 For example if you are using a USB to Serial adapter you still start the program as
 ```bash